 This was an instance where I wasn’t so much paying a premium for an ultra cameo coin’s rarity (there are a few other 1862 gold dollars known with a deep cameo/ultra cameo appearance) as I was for its beauty.
 What was even more appealing to me was the fact that this coin has a “natural” deep cameo appearance.

-You almost never seen proof gold coins anymore with the old-time, deep, hazy look that you used to see when collections like Norweb, Pittman, Eliasberg or Childs were sold.
-In fact, I would venture to say that most collectors and dealers who have entered the hobby after 1990 have seen virtually no truly original Proof gold coins (a welcome exception to this was the amazing Henry Miller collection of Proof gold that Heritage sold at their FUN auction in January 2011.
-While not every coin in this group was original, some were just amazing and it was refreshing to see Proof gold coins that looked like this after so many years of character-free pieces being offered…).
+You’ve almost never seen proof gold coins anymore with the old-time, deep, hazy look that you used to see when collections like Norweb, Pittman, Eliasberg or Childs were sold.
+In fact, I would venture to say that most collectors and dealers who have entered the hobby after 1990 have seen virtually no truly original Proof gold coins.
+A welcome exception to this was the amazing Henry Miller collection of Proof gold that Heritage sold at their FUN auction in January 2011.
+While not every coin in this group was original, some were just amazing and it was refreshing to see Proof gold coins that looked like this after so many years of character-free pieces being offered…

 The next coin I’d like to discuss is a PCGS PR65 Deep Cameo 1871 gold dollar also awarded approval by CAC.
-While this coin has a mintage which is close to the 1862 (a total of 30 versus 35 for the 1862) it is rarer due to the fact that it appears that a portion were melted after they went unsold in 1871.
-It is possible that as few as eight to ten are known and this is actually one of the single rarest Type Three dollars in proof.
+While this coin has a mintage which is close to the 1862 (a total of 30 versus 35 for the 1862) it is rarer due to the fact that it appears that a portion of the mintage was melted after the coins went unsold in 1871.
+It is possible that as few as eight to 10 are known and this is actually one of the single rarest Type Three dollars in proof.

 This coin has nice cameo contrast although not as much so as on the 1862.
 In the case of this coin, I think its premium is predicated more on rarity than on extreme eye appeal.
 It is the only PCGS example in PR65 or better to have been designated as a Deep Cameo and this fact, I believe, gives it at least a 10-15% premium over a regular cameo example in the same grade.